 How to Install and Take Down Removable Wallpaper

-You don't need any special skills to put up removable wallpaper.
+You don't need any special skills to for this wallpaper installation.
 All you have to do is peel off the back liner that protects the adhesive and apply each strip to the wall.
 The primed and painted surface should be clean and in good condition.
 Satin and semi-glass paints work best, according to Au.
 When applying to a wall, start at the top and work your way down, but there is nothing much to worry about.
 Because removable wallpaper is peel and stick, a crooked strip can be peeled off and reapplied.

 Remove the wallpaper by reversing the process.